Numerical studies on the self-similar collapse of the alpha-patches problem: The numerical method

 where $d_n=-(\overrightarrow{x}_j-\overrightarrow{x}_i)\cdot \overrightarrow{n}$ and $d_t=-(\overrightarrow{x}_j-\overrightarrow{x}_i)\cdot \overrightarrow{t}$, and coefficients are computed with a software for algebraic manipulation.
 Coefficients $g_n$ rapidly decay if the distance, $d_x$, between $\overrightarrow{x}_j$ and $\overrightarrow{x}_i$ is large enough.
 We provide an explicit expression for $g_0$ and $g_1$:

 The second integral on the right hand side of Eq. (\ref{int}) may also be expressed in terms of coefficients $g_n$.

 {\bf 4.} The case $ |\overrightarrow{x}_j -\overrightarrow{x}_{i}|\sim 0$.
-In this situation the first integral at the right hand side of Eq. (\ref{int}) has an integrand $w(p)$ which for instance may take the appearance depicted in Fig. 2.
-As noted there, it may vary steeply in the domain.
-In this case we compute the area below the function:
+Here the first integral on the right hand side of Eq. (\ref{int}) has an integrand $w(p)$ which may vary steeply in the domain taking for instance the appearance depicted in Fig. \ref{integrand}.
+In this case, computing the area, $A$, below the function: